Oil3/Mkv-Quicklook/README.md

 ##

-Notarized and sandboxed, works on all macOSX versions on both Intel and M-series architectures.
+Notarized and sandboxed, works on all macOSX versions on both Intel and M-series architectures, from Big Sur 11 to Tahoe 26.

 Instant playback and smooth scrolling `tested up to 3840 × 2160 with a 10-bit bit depth and a bitrate of 365.20 Mbit/s`.